bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

 Summary
 ~~~~~~~
-This set of tools (conversion tool, aggregation tool, subset tool) prepares data for model computation.
+This set of tools (aggregation, remapping, PFT conversion, and subsetting) prepares data for model computation.

 General Note
 ~~~~~~~~~~~~
+The CCI-LC User Tool requires the NetCDF-formatted LC files as input, NOT the GeoTIFF-formatted ones.

 The target files are always written in NetCDF-4 (enhanced model) file format.
 If the NetCDF-4 Classic file format is needed the standard nccopy tool can be used for conversion.
 When the REGULAR_GAUSSIAN_GRID is chosen as target grid and a regional subset which crosses the